wpdas/near-social-bridge/README.md

 [![Version](https://img.shields.io/npm/v/near-social-bridge?style=for-the-badge&colorB=000000)](https://www.npmjs.com/package/near-social-bridge)
 [![Downloads](https://img.shields.io/npm/dt/near-social-bridge.svg?style=for-the-badge&colorB=000000)](https://www.npmjs.com/package/near-social-bridge)

-This library allows you to create a common application using ReactJS and inject it in a controlled way into a Widget on Near Social.
-Therefore, the Widget talks to the React application and vice versa, making it possible to consume Discovery API resources within the React application.
+This library allows you to create a common application using ReactJS and use it inside a BOS Component.
+Therefore, the BOS Component talks to the React application and vice versa, making it possible to consume Discovery API resources within the React application.

 Library intended only for applications that will run within [Near Social](https://alpha.near.org/)